Mamba413/bess/R/README.md

-# BeSS: An R Package for Best Subset Selection and Best subset ridge regression
+# BeSS: An R Package for Best Subset Selection and Best Subset Ridge Regression

 ## Introduction